Predrag-Jandric/Pangea-Dino-Museum/frontend/BACKLOG.md

   - no dinosaurs with long names (to avoir some bugs)
   - less dinosaurs that are not available

-- mobile navbar
 - remake shopping cart page
-- make sure all the dinosaurs from the quiz are present in the store
+- make sure all the dinosaurs from the quiz are present in the online store
 - search dinos should always be capitalized
 - add animations
+- on page refresh, the cart does not load local storage